ocdata/re-data/doc/api.md

 - **url:** Required, the URL of the enclosure
 - **mimetype:** Required, the MIME type of the enclosure.
+- **languags:** Optional, the ISO language codes of the audio or video (subtitle) languages in this file (can be multiple for streams with multiple audio tracks).
 - **type:**  Required; indicates the kind of enclosure present.
 Is one of `slides`, `recording`, `livestream`.
 - **thumbnail:**  Optional; URL of a thumbnail imaged that can be used as a cover or video thumbnail for the enclosure.
 E.g. a video thumbnail for video enclosures, a cover for audio content or an image of the first slide for the slides.